What Are Incoterms 2020 Rules – A Guide to International Trade

 5. More precise definition of costs

-In Incoterms® 2020, all costs are clearly stated to reduce ambiguity.
+In the Incoterms® 2020 rules, all costs are clearly specified to reduce ambiguities.

 Incoterms® 2020 rules are divided into two categories: